2019 Vault Rankings

 About Nu Skin Enterprises, Inc.

-Nu Skin Enterprises offers more than 200 personal care products such as cleansers, toners, and anti-aging skin care products, through a global network of independent distributors, sales reps, and preferred customers.
-It also sells cosmetics, fragrances, hair care items, and mouthwash.
-Nu Skin has its foot in the door in 50-plus global markets, including China.
-Its Pharmanex unit sells LifePak nutritional supplements.
-In addition, the company has introduced its new ageLOC Youth nutritional supplement and ageLOC Me customized skin care system to its markets.
+Nu Skin Enterprises offers personal care products such as cleansers, toners, and anti-aging skin care products, through a global network of independent distributors, sales reps, and preferred customers.
+It also sells cosmetics, hair care items, and mouthwash.
+Nu Skin has its foot in the door in about 50 global markets, including China.
+Its subsidiary, Pharmanex, sells LifePak nutritional supplements.
+In addition, the company has its ageLOC Youth nutritional supplement and ageLOC Me customized skin care system to its markets.
 Nu Skin was founded in 1984 by its former chairman Blake Roney.
+US is the largest single market, accounting for nearly 15% of total sales.

 Sales and Marketing